-by-products and scrap materials resulting from your company's production process; and by products.
-Scrap is effects of inflation on financial statement information.
+by-products and scrap materials resulting from your company's production process;

+byproducts.
+Scrap is

+effects of inflation on financial statement information.

-7. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.
+6. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.